afif86/weather-app/README.md

 # weather-app
 React

+**#ABOUT**
-Simple react application using Resfull APT to check the weather at the moment
+Simple react application using Resfull APT to check the weather at the moment in a city